JonnyBanana/Teensy-Android-Pin-BruteForcer/README.md

 </BR>

-In the above gif it takes two seconds, but of course I have specially inserted one of the 20 most used pins for demonstration purposes, in reality things are a bit different ...
+In the above gif it takes two seconds, but of course I have specially inserted one of the 20 most</BR>
+used pins for demonstration purposes, in reality things are a bit different ...

 A few lengths in comparison: